 Welcome to Climate Prep Week 2025!

-Check out this map to see our partners and currently scheduled events!
+Check out this map to see the events happening in your community!

 When?
 Wednesday, September 24, 12-12:45pm